How to grow parsley

 Cooking with parsley

 Parsley can be added to a wide range of recipes from soups and stews to omelettes and Middle Eastern salads like tabbouleh.
-It’s best finely chopped and both leaves and stems can be used.
+It's used in creamy sauces, pestos and salsas, as well as a garnish for fish dishes or as part of a herby salad.
+It's best finely chopped.
+The stems are also full of flavour and can be chopped finely and added to dishes such as gremolata or spaghetti vongole.

 Parsley is in the carrot family and therefore can be prone to some of the pests that affect carrots such as carrot fly.
 So take similar precautions, such as companion planting with garlic or onions.
 Also protect parsley seedlings from slugs and snails.